jacobhenn/spl/docs/index.md

 The Database is embedded here as a google sheets file, but the live version I work on is an SQLite database which I manage from a custom program written in Rust.
 You can download `spl.db` from the repo (the link in the header) and put it into an external SQLite viewer or clone and compile the spl tool for yourself from the repo using `cargo build`.
 Put it in your `PATH` and run `spl -h` for help on what it does.

+### Link generation

+I used `youtube-dl` to fetch the video IDs for all of CS and X's collab playlists up to and not including Fallen Kingdom, and put them in the `urls.yml` file.
+The `spl` tool has the ability to generate timestamped `youtu.be` links for all of your fuzzy search results by using `spl fz -l`.

 ### Future projects

-I am currently working on an extension to the `spl` tool which will be activated by `spl fz -l` which, through some means or another, automatically generates timestamped `youtu.be` URLs to the matching videos.
+Soon, the Google Sheets embed above will contain auto-generated URLs instead of `series, episode, xtime, ctime`.
+It'll take me a while to figure out how to squash `spl.db` and `urls.yml` together into a `csv` file I can open in Sheets.